emilyriederer/website/content/post/team-of-packages/index.md

 ### Opinionated Design

 Now, let's suppose our organization has strict rules against putting secure credentials in plain text.
 (Let's actually *hope* they have such rules!)
-To enforce this, we can remove `username` and `password` from the function header, and use [`Sys.getenv()`](https://rdrr.io/r/base/Sys.getenv.html) inside of the function to retrieve specifically named environment variables containing these quantities.[^4]
+To enforce this, we can remove `username` and `password` from the function header, and use [`Sys.getenv()`](https://rdrr.io/r/base/Sys.getenv.html) inside of the function to retrieve specifically named environment variables (`DB_USER` and `DB_PASS`) containing these quantities.[^6]

-In an open source package, I wouldn't presume to force users' hand to use one specific system set-up.
+In an open source package, I would not presume to force users' hand to use one specific system set-up.
 However, in this case, we can make strong assumptions based on our knowledge of an organization's rules and norms.
 And this sort of function can be great leverage to incentivize users to do it right (like storing their credentials in environment variables) because there's only one way it can work.

 <div class="highlight">